Twitter Marketing Strategy In 2019

 As discussed above, many Twitter users now create threads to complain about a negative experience they’ve had with a business.
 This feature has meant as opposed to a 280 character limit on a complaint, people can now complain over multiple tweets.

 As already discussed a lot of people get their news from Twitter, therefore negative discussion around your brand can be just as damaging as a negative press mention.
-Additionally, from a crisis comms perspective, being on Twitter may be very important to prevent crises.
+In addition, 74% of journalists use Twitter to research a story and may pick up on negative coverage on your brand and report on it.
+Therefore, from a crisis comms perspective, being on Twitter may be very important to prevent crises.

 Twitter can be a good learning resource for users, whether it’s learning about news stories, or discovering blog content or participating in Twitter chats.
 We can use Twitter to educate and provide value to our audience through content marketing.